‘El Chapo’ aide pleads guilty to drug charges in Chicago

 Felipe Cabrera Sarabia, known as “The Engineer,” told a judge he had “always made a living as a cattle rancher.”
 Now he faces up to life in prison.

-A man considered one of the chief aides to convicted Sinaloa cartel boss Joaquin “El Chapo” Guzman Loera pleaded guilty Friday to a federal drug charge in a Chicago courtroom.
+A man considered one of the chief aides to convicted Sinaloa cartel boss Joaquin “El Chapo” Guzman Loera pleaded guilty Friday in Chicago to a federal drug charge.

 Felipe Cabrera Sarabia, 51, known as “The Engineer,” was extradited to face charges in June 2020.
 Prison records show he has most recently been held in the downtown Metropolitan Correctional Center.